frequency-chain/frequency/designdocs/passkey_p256.md

 - Never store or backup the seed phrase other than memory.
 - Prefer more client side data processing and handling, backend should only store the necessary data.
-- Choose vetted npm packages for handling cryptographic operations, such that signing with seed phrase, or handling of private keys is done securely.
+- Choose vetted libraries, npm packages for handling cryptographic operations, such that signing with seed phrase, or handling of private keys is done securely.

 ## 6. Implementation